 How much does a false alarm cost in Utah?

 About 99% of alarms wind up being false.
 This staggering statistic rationalizes the fairly steep false alarm fees levied by cities.
-In Salt Lake, the first false alarm costs $100 and the price increases from there (all the way up to $450 if you are unlucky enough to set it off five times in a calendar year).
+In Salt Lake, the first false alarm costs $150 and the price increases from there (all the way up to $450 if you accumulate five false alarms in a calendar year).
 Your best policy will be to avoid setting off your alarm altogether, and to that end, the Electronic Security Association of Utah is a good place to start.

 What is Utah’s crime rate like?

 With Utah’s robust economy and solid infrastructure, it can come as a surprise that such a healthy, well-functioning state still has its share of crime and danger.
-The larger Southwest region is plagued by elevated crime rates, the highest in the nation.
+The larger Southwest region has elevated crime rates, the highest in the nation.
 Still, among Southwest states, Utah has it best.

-Property crimes, the classification that includes all possible assaults to your real estate, are above the national average in Utah, but not by an enormous amount: Per 1,000 Americans, 25 fall victim to property crime.
-Per 1,000 Utahns, 29.52 do.
-And that number lumps together the whole state, while, like most states, crimes do cluster around urban areas.
-The Salt Lake region is overrepresented, while smaller Utah cities, and presumably rural areas, report numbers a 10th as big.
+Property crimes, the classification that includes all possible assaults to your real estate, are above the national average in Utah, but not by much.
+In 2018, 2,199.5 Americans were victims of a property crime per every 100,000 citizens.
+Like most states, crimes cluster around urban areas.
+The Salt Lake region is overrepresented, while smaller Utah cities and rural areas report only a tenth of the state’s crime rates.

 The Best Home Security Systems in Utah: Summed Up